mark-wiemer-org/ahkpp/docs/FullV2Integration.md

 These issues will be resolved before a full release

--   Cleanup and organize settings names and IDs
 -   [Release pipeline](../.github/workflows/deploy.yml) has been changed to push pre-releases.
 Definitely fix this for the final release 😉

 ### Low priority

 These issues will be backlogged and resolved after a full release

+-   `ahk++.stop` should work with v1 scripts as well
+-   Exclude setting doesn't work, ref [issue #488](https://github.com/mark-wiemer-org/ahkpp/issues/488)
 -   No newline at end of file when formatting (inconsistent with v1 and industry standards)
--   Hardlink config files shared between ahk2 submodule and global package (e.g. `*.nls*.json`)
--   Explain formatter options
 -   Issue with custom folding and comment blocks (see v2/settings.ahk2)
--   `ahk++.stop` should work with v1 scripts as well
+-   Cleanup `indentString` to be "spaces" vs "tabs" with a `tabSize` option as well

 ### Cut